dhowe/AdNauseamV1/README.md

 6. Quit the browser after the install and then re-run: ``cfx run -p path/to/your/new-firefox-profile``

 7. You can now browse the web, collecting ads in the AdNauseam menu and advault.

-8. After you've made some changes, send us your pull-request!
+Once you've made some changes, send us your [pull-request](https://help.github.com/articles/creating-a-pull-request/)!